-The static clamping force developed by air chucks will vary depending on several variables including the state of lubrication of the chuck, the type of grease used, the height of the top jaws, among other factors.
+The static clamping force developed by high speed air chucks will vary depending on several variables including the state of lubrication of the chuck, the type of grease used, the height of the top jaws, among other factors.
 MicroCentric's standard specifications for air chucks are based on the following conditions:

-- 1. A standard height top jaw is used. - Jaw force is measured at the mid point (in height) of a standard jaw blank, at mid stroke with a jaw force gage. - MicroCentric's recommended grease is used to obtain maximum efficiency of the chuck. - 4.
-The mounting bolts on the top jaws are tightened to the specified torque. - The recommended air pressure is applied to the chuck.
+- 1. A standard height top jaw is used. - 2.
+Jaw force is measured at the mid point (in height) of a standard jaw blank, at mid stroke with a jaw force gage. - 3.
+MicroCentric's recommended grease is used to obtain maximum efficiency of the chuck. - 4.
+The mounting bolts on the top jaws are tightened to the specified torque.